-Minmahaw is a post-compulsory school for disadvantaged Burmese students (aged 17 - 23).
+Minmahaw is a post-compulsory school for disadvantaged Myanmar students (aged 17 - 23).
 It introduces the students to an international-style experiential education taught by foreign and local volunteers in an immersive English environment.

 Teachers – qualified and/or experienced in a TESOL environment (English, Science, Mathematics, Computing, Social Studies, and other subjects)